stereolabs/debug_tool/README.md

   ros2 service call /zed/zed_node/stop_svo_rec std_srvs/srv/Trigger
 ```

-### Full Robotics Stack : Record Rosbag Files
+### Record Rosbag Files

-Rosbags are the commonly used files within the ROS framework to replay data and debug complex robotics system.
+>Rosbag files are the commonly used files within the ROS framework to replay data and debug complex robotics system.
 They record topics from your stack modules and allow to replay them and visualize them using __RVIZ__ or __Foxglove__.

-Users do not have the flexibility to change parameters and optimize the recorded sequence during replay, but they can pause on the data and advance frame by frame to detect critical bugs in their navigation modules.
-Rosbag can impose a heavy load on your system while recording.
-Use the following tips to optimize recording performances.
+✅ **Main advantages of the Rosbag**

+- **Record and replay the full robotic stack** Possibility to record all ROS topics from all navigation modules, including standard ROS messages and proprietary ones.

+🚫 **Rosbag Limitations**

+- **Heavy recording load**, depending on the topics selected to record (ie: sensor data like images and pointclouds are quite heavy for example).
+- **Not possible to modify parameters** during the replay for optimization.

+#### Recording Instructions

 1️⃣ **Launch your full Robotics Stack**